What does preventive care include?

 What if my child is afraid of the dentist?

 We understand that most children are reluctant to visit the dentist.
 Our kind and compassionate staff of dental assistants and providers treat each child as an individual and understand that a little patience goes a long way.
-We want to work with parents to make your child’s visit as calm and positive as possible!
+Our goal is to make your child’s visit a positive experience!

 Pediatric Dentistry is dedicated to the oral health of children from infancy through adolescence.
 Dentists have the experience and qualifications to care for a child’s teeth, gums and mouth throughout the various stages of their childhood.